Camposol SA: Camposol Holding PLC Invitation to Conference Call with CEO, Jose Antonio Gomez - Bazan

 Camposol Holding PLC will host a conference call in order to adress Moody's rating downgrade on Friday, November 11, at 13:00 (GMT -5).
 The call will be conducted by our CEO, Jose Antonio Gomez - Bazan.
-The call will be hosted on Microsoft Teams, use the following access to log in:
+Use the following link to register and participate in the call:

 About CAMPOSOL